d-gamedev-team/dchip/readme.md

 The getters and setters are auto-generated via a mixin template, such as:

 ```
-// Inject both 'cpArbiterGetElasticity' and 'cpArbiterSetElasticity' which take or return a `cpFloat` type.
+// Inject 'cpArbiterGetElasticity' and 'cpArbiterSetElasticity' which operate on a `cpFloat` type.
 mixin CP_DefineArbiterStructProperty!(cpFloat, "e", "Elasticity");
 ```